port-labs/port-docs/docs/guides/all/sync-service-entities-to-incident-io.md

 ## Create GitHub workflow

-Let's go ahead and create a GitHub workflow file in a GitHub repository meant for the Incident IO integration:
+Let's go ahead and create a GitHub workflow file in a GitHub repository meant for the incident.io integration:

 - Create a GitHub repository (or use an existing one)
 - Create a `.github` directory and `workflows` sub directory